home-assistant-tutorials/02.hello-world-card/README.md

 * @author: Elmar Hinz
 * @workspace: `conf/www/tutor`

-The target of this tutorial is, to show some minimal steps to be done to get output from a self card written by yourself.
+The target of this tutorial is to show minimal steps to be done to get hello world output from a card written all by yourself.
 The setup is still done manually to understand the technical requirements.
 More advanced solutions will be covered by future tutorials.
 Please understand minimal as a reasonable minimum to get started, not as the absolute minimum.

 ## Prerequisites

-* A development environment (see tutorial 1)
+* a development environment (see tutorial 1)
-* Prerequisites named there
+* the Prerequisites named there
-* Basic skills of JavaScript
+* basic skills of JavaScript
-* A workspace `conf/www/tutor`
+* a workspace `conf/www/tutor`

 ## Cloning the Repository